bhark/NCjAx/README.md

 # NCjAx

-Neural Cellular Automata as a universal computing substrate accelerated with JAX.
+Neural Cellular Automata as a universal digital computing substrate accelerated with JAX.

 > [!NOTE]
 > This takes lots of inspiration from the papers at the bottom of the readme, but also takes some liberties here and there.
 Assume nothing; expect everything.